 Google or Mapbox?
-What provider should I choose.
+What provider should I choose?

 Let’s compare these providers using the following areas: